WesleyAC/subatomic/README.md

 It's roughly based on [intermezzOS](https://github.com/intermezzOS/kernel), [Philipp Oppermann's blog_os](https://github.com/phil-opp/blog_os), and [toyos-rs](https://github.com/emk/toyos-rs).

-Currently, it just has a simple VGA driver, but more stuff is being worked on :)
+Currently, it just has a simple VGA driver and polling keyboard driver, but more stuff is being worked on :)

 To run it, use `make run`.
 You'll need the following to be installed: